-What does I Believe in Father Christmas mean?
+What do you think I Believe in Father Christmas means?

 Emerson Lake & Palmer: I Believe in Father Christmas Meaning